Raiola throws for 364 yards and 4 TDs to lead Nebraska to 68-0 win as Zips held to zip again

 LINCOLN, Neb.
 (AP) — Dylan Raiola threw for 364 yards and four touchdowns and Emmett Johnson ran for 140 yards and scored three times to lead Nebraska past Akron 68-0 on Saturday night.

+“It's a new style of Nebraska football,” Raiola said.
+“We're not going to be a first-half team and come out swinging and then drop off.
+For us to do that performance, we suited up everybody we could and got as many guys as we could into the game.
+Job well done by everybody.
+We played really strong for four quarters.”

-They posted their first shutout since a 33-0 Holiday Bowl win over Arizona in 2009.
+Nebraska posted its first shutout since a 33-0 Holiday Bowl win over Arizona in 2009.
 The Zips (0-2), who opened the season with a 10-0 loss to Wyoming at home, were held scoreless for a second straight game.

 Johnson broke a 47-yard touchdown run on the game's opening possession, caught a 4-yard TD pass in the second quarter and ran 6 yards for a score in the third.
 Johnson was the first Nebraska player with back-to-back 100-yard rushing games since Anthony Grant had three straight to open the 2022 season.